fidelbrea/home-alarm/README.md

 ## Hardware

-In this section, a BOM (bill of materials) is proposed with the intention of generate a final product, however, the alarm client and the SQL database can be hosted on any hardware on the home network.
+In this section I am proposing a BOM (bill of materials) with the intention of generating a final product based on the prototype.
+For example, the alarm client and SQL database can be hosted on any hardware on the home network, and I use a Raspberry Pi for this.
+You can use a NAS, for example, if you already have one.

 Alarm switchboard
 - [ ] Arduino MEGA 2560 Rev 3